serpascode/The-Algorithm-Factory/README.md

 with the help of Spring and Thymeleaf.
 It visualizes a set of Sorting Algorithms.

-Using a set of Thymeleaf 'fragments' as the front for each of the Sorting Sequences.
+Using a set of Thymeleaf 'fragments' as the front end for each of the Sorting Sequences.

 This web app that incorporates Thymeleaf https://www.thymeleaf.org/ as a templating engine.

-It its a casestudy of a the Factory Design Pattern and will use a series of Sorting Algorithms implemented in Java.
+Here is an Example of

-Another implemenation of sorting animations (for comparison) https://www.toptal.com/developers/sorting-algorithms
+Another implemenation of sorting animations.
+I used this for visual comparison https://www.toptal.com/developers/sorting-algorithms

 Using Bootstrap4, along with HTML5 & css3 It will be a visual representation of sorting algorithms